camunda/camunda-docs/versioned_docs/version-8.5/self-managed/setup/upgrade.md

 description: "To upgrade to a more recent version of the Camunda Helm charts, there are certain things you need to keep in mind."
 ---

-To upgrade to a more recent version of the Camunda Helm charts, there are certain things you need to keep in mind.
+To upgrade to a more recent version of the Camunda Helm charts, configuration adjustments may be required.
+Review the [instructions for specific versions](#version-update-instructions) prior to starting an upgrade.

-:::caution
+:::note

-Ensure to review the [instructions for a specific version](#version-update-instructions) before starting the actual upgrade.
+The recommended Helm upgrade path is to the **latest patch** release of the **next major version**.
 :::

 ### Upgrading where Identity disabled